Ivanco19/Electric-Faults-Predictions/README.md

 ### Project Scenarios
 * Scenario 1: Original Dataset

 In the first scenario, the models were trained and tested on the original dataset.
 While achieving satisfactory accuracies (around 90% for all models), challenges arose in distinguishing between LLL and LLL-G faults.

 * Scenario 2: Combined Fault Types

-Recognizing the difficulties in Scenario 1, we combined LLL and LLL-G faults into a single category in the second scenario.
+Recognizing the difficulties in Scenario 1, combined LLL and LLL-G faults into a single category in the second scenario.
 This modification resulted in significantly improved results, with accuracies, precision, and recall reaching approximately 99%.

 ### Cross-Validation
 Each algorithm underwent five fold cross-validation to ensure robust and reliable model performance.